teymzz/Enlist/README.md

 ### Set a file directory

-   > In order to use the Enlist, the source directory must first be be specified
+   > In order to use the Enlist package, the source directory must first be be specified

    ```php
    $Enlist->source(__DIR__.'/images');